janegca/fem-challenges/08-slider/README.md

     `z-index` to 5 fixed the problem _after_ I positioned the `footer` (z-index has no effect on elements that still have the default `static` position)

-- ISSUE: while the mobile size looks ok in the browser, an actual test on my Android phone had the image squished; set the min-height to 700px to see if it will improve things
+- ✔️ FIX: while the mobile size looks ok in the browser, an actual test on my Android phone had the image squished; set the min-height to 700px to see if it will improve things

+  - problems due to setting heights, had to tweak the body, slide, photo and testimony min-height values using the `target/context = result` formula described in the Ben Frain book (see below) to get things to work ok.

 ## Notes